sohanrai09/my_PyEz/README.md

 The best thing about PyEz is the interaction with devices using RPCs(Remote Procedure Calls).
 This is an effecient way of interacting with devices to fetch details rather than 'screen scraping'.

-For any command you wish to know the the RPC, you can find it easily from the CLI.
-In the below example, *get-software-information* would be the RPC equivalent for CLI command *show version*
+For any command you wish to know the RPC, you can find it easily from the CLI.
+In the below example, *get_software_information* would be the RPC equivalent for CLI command *show version* (replace '-' with '_')

 ```
 show version | display xml rpc